oraneedwards/ionic-sublime-plugin/README.md

 * Download the [.zip](https://github.com/oraneedwards/ionic-sublime-plugin/archive/master.zip) file
 * Unzip into your sublime packages folder( Preferences> Browse Packages).
 * Restart Sublime if necessary.

+## Usage

+Just type a shortcut followed by pressing the tab key

+    ion-button:balanced
+expands to

+    <button class="button button-balanced">Button</button>

+NOTE: pressing tab again will will jump to the placeholder text inside the ``<button>`` tags for easy editing.